 If you haven’t yet, I would seriously consider buying a Helsinki City Card for your visit.

-This allows you free access on buses, trams, trains and ferries for the duration of your card!
+This allows you free access to buses, trams, trains, and ferries for the duration of your card!

 Café Regatta opening times & the best time to visit